khongcodes/khong-rpg-dice-tables/NOTES-DEV.md

 //////////////////////////////////////////////////////////////////
+09/29 03:34 PM

+Ay caramba

+See if the mess in SubtableGroupComponent can be refactored.

+Start writing documentation for RPG Data files

+Implement displaySpec.initialRollCount: "reference"

+Figure out how to implement tables using $${{}} to reference other tables - "ref-check" - upon receiving result from rollValues(); query to other table if needed?

+Implement one more table

+//////////////////////////////////////////////////////////////////
 09/28 10:18 PM

 Add "url" field to rpg-data json files - users should be able to see and buy the rpgs they're interested in